[?] Subscribe To The Bookkeeping Blog

 Any unsupported claims will usually be denied.
 Storing your tax returns and supporting documents in one place each year will make a future audit proceed smoothly ... no running around trying to gather information ...

-... soooo remember to put back any pieces of paper you remove ... otherwise you undo all your audit proofing efforts. :O(
+... soooo remember to put back any pieces of paper you remove from your bookkeeping box ... otherwise you undo all your audit proofing efforts. :O(

 The Notice of Re-Assessment